 - University of Applied Sciences Northwestern Switzerland (FHNW), School of Applied Psychology, Institute Human in complex Systems (MikS)

 - University of Zurich, Visual Cognition Research Group (VICOREG)

 - Applied Psychological Science Solutions (APSS)

-CASRA’s interdisciplinary effort and success is documented in many publications, funded projects, international collaborations and software products that have been installed in more than seventeen countries at over 600 airports worldwide.
+CASRA’s interdisciplinary effort and success is documented in many publications, funded projects, international collaborations and software products that have been installed in more than twenty countries at over 600 airports worldwide.